a3suger/manaba_scoring/README.md

 # Manaba Scoring

-"Manaba Scoring" is an electron application which supports the scoring of reports collected by [manaba](https://manaba.jp/).
+"Manaba Scoring" is an electron application that supports the scoring of reports collected by [manaba](https://manaba.jp/).

 written in Japanese.